hojoonson/automatic_swept_path_analysis/README.md

 <img src="./images/marked.png" width=300 height=300></img>

-# How to use Manual Labelling Mode
+# How to use a manual labelling mode

 ### 1. Execute python code.